Indian gang ran fake police station out of hotel for eight months

 She reportedly admitted to posing as head of the station, which was on the main road in the centre of Banka, a town in the eastern Indian state of Bihar.

-Murmu would talk to locals and promise solutions to their problems in return for bribes ranging from around $2 to just under $1000, according to media reports.
+Murmu would talk to locals and promise solutions to their problems in return for bribes ranging from about $2 to just under $1000, according to media reports.

 The station was manned by another person, Aakash Kumar Manjhi, 27, who wore fake badges on his shoulders and pretended to be an aloof deputy superintendent.